zzz-client/zzz/Readme.md

 - Where should we write to for Postman Store?
 - More Stores & parsers; TOML, SQLite
 - GET Image
+- Tooltip over variables to show their resolved values

 ### Polish